Former LMPD officer pleads guilty to federal charges in connection to David McAtee shooting - NewsBreak

 Related

-A bond of $1 million cash has been set for a man arrested for the shooting deaths of two people.
-A not guilty plea was entered for 31 year-old Paul Wade, of Louisville, during his arraignment.
-Wade is accused of firing the shots that killed 26 year-old Edward Lamont Smith...
+LOUISVILLE, Ky.
+(WAVE) - A bond of $1 million cash has been set for a man arrested for the shooting deaths of two people.
+A not guilty plea was entered for Paul Wade, 31, of Louisville, during his arraignment.
+Wade is accuded of firing the shots that killed Edward Lamont...

-Former Louisville detective could face years in federal prison in cyberstalking case

-A former Louisville Metro Police Department detective is possibly facing years in federal prison when he is sentenced next week for cyberstalking after using his law enforcement access to a database to obtain information about them to steal sexually explicit photos and videos.

 Wave 3